Tucker Melts Down As Guest Notes Chauvin's Excessive Force

-Category: World Politics Hits: 3It wasn't a good night for Tucker Swanson McNear Carlson.
+Category: World Politics Hits: 4It wasn't a good night for Tucker Swanson McNear Carlson.
 He was all worked up to preside and pontificate over the burning and looting of white America, and that damned jury went and convicted Derek Chauvin.
 How dare they?
 Then his guest, a former NYC corrections officer and the a former NYC sheriff, refused to defend Chauvin.
 In fact, he attacked Chauvin's use of force.
 Tucker said he was more worried about the rest of the country being boarded up, "thanks to police inaction."
 He then laughed maniacally, and went to his signature move of shutting down a glitch in the Fox News matrix: an credible guest with an alternative point of view.
 "Nope, done," said the Swanson foods heir.
 He seems a little worked up, doesn't he?
 I guess it's what he was talking about here: Certainly sounds like Tucker is trying to get ahead of an embarrassing story here. pic.twitter.com/l8LyLkMQRI — Justin Baragona (@justinbaragona) April 21, 2021

 Read more https://crooksandliars.com/2021/04/tucker-shuts-down-guest-refusing-defend